-Invitation to the International Academic Conference
+Invitation to International Academic Conference

-Date of event: | 22 – 23 April 2024 |
+Date of event: | 24–25 March 2025 |

-Venue: | Faculty of Arts, Palacký University Olomouc (Křížkovského 10) |
+Venue: | Faculty of Arts, Palacký University Olomouc (ul.
+Křížkovského 10) |

 Conference languages: | Czech/Slovak and English |